The Region also celebrates, on Saturday 18 March, the national day in memory of the victims of Covid-19 — Salute-breakinglatest.news-Breaking Latest News

 Bonaccini-Donini: “Transforming pain into memory so that the sacrifice of those lives is not superfluous.
-It is necessary to continue investing in public health, as the pandemic has shown”
+It is necessary to continue investing in public health, as the pandemic has demonstrated”

 March 17, 2023 – Tomorrow, Saturday March 18also there Region celebrates the National day in memory of the victims of Covid-19.
 Three years after the start of the pandemic, I am in Emilia-Romagna 19.320 sadly deceased people.